holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 # 3. Experiments

 We will conduct two experiments in this post.
 One for validating the relative ranking-hypothesis on the MNIST dataset, and one for evaluating how our conclusions change if we **synthetically make MNIST imbalanced**.
-This experiment is **not included** in the Bornschein (2020) paper, and could potentially invalidate the relative ranking-hypothesis for imbalanced datasets.
+This latter experiment is **not included** in the Bornschein (2020) paper, and could potentially invalidate the relative ranking-hypothesis for imbalanced datasets.

 ## MNIST
 We start by replicating the Bornschein (2020) study on MNIST, before moving on with the imbalanced dataset experiment.
 This is not meant to disprove any of the claims in the paper, but simply to ensure we have replicated their experimental setup as closely as possible (with some modifications).